j-last/DRAC-club-points/README.md

 Inputting a race is as easy as specifying the race name, date and distance.
 The software then asks you to input peoples names alongside their times.

 However, races with results on a TotalRaceTiming website (the company that times most races in norfolk) it is as easy as copy and pasting the URL of the race results.
 This web scrapes and automatically adds the correct amount of points to all Dereham Runners members based on the time they ran.
 This can also be done when adding parkruns (which are 1 point, up to 10 points total and for club 50 members only).

+All in all I'm very happy with how this turned out, as when I started this project I never thought I would go as far as having to web scrape race data!
+I think my dad is pleased as well as he now has to spend much less time calculating the points and no more lost data (due to instant saving and frequent backups!) - However I expect there will still be many improvements to come for this system in the future.